Tomáš Jablonský

-Tomáš Jablonský (born 21 June 1987) is a Czech football player who plays for FC Slavoj Vyšehrad on loan from 1.
-FK Příbram.
+Tomáš Jablonský (born 21 June 1987) is a Czech football player who plays for SK Hřebeč.

 Previously a left midfielder, Slavia coach Karel Jarolím moved him into defence in 2008.
 In June 2009, Jablonský was transferred, along with Jan Kovařík, to Jablonec in a deal that sent Adam Hloušek to Slavia Prague.

-On 19 January 2017 he signed a one-and-half year contract with FC Zbrojovka Brno.
+On 19 January 2017 he signed a one-and-a-half-year contract with FC Zbrojovka Brno.
 After his spell at Brno, he retired from professional football.
 However, 14 months after his retirement, he signed a two-year deal with 1.
 FK Příbram and returned to Czech First League football.